kselena/docs/versioned_docs/version-3.13.0/contributing/how-to-contribute.md

 ### Proposing a Change {#proposing-a-change}

-If you intend to change a piece of Reviewpad that is not yet being addressed on any issue we first invite you to [fill an issue](https://github.com/reviewpad/reviewpad/issues/new?assignees=&labels=enhancement&template=feature_request.md).
+If you intend to change a piece of Reviewpad that is not yet being addressed on any issue we first invite you to create a [feature request](https://github.com/reviewpad/reviewpad/issues/new?assignees=&labels=enhancement&template=feature_request.md) issue.
 This lets us reach an agreement on your proposal before you put significant effort into it.

 ### Your First Pull Request {#your-first-pull-request}